San Jacinto Battlefield and the USS Battleship Texas

 Meals and personal expenses.
 Allow about $8.00 to $30.00 for lunch depending on what you order and or $10.00 for snacks.

 The price does not include going on the Battleship Texas.
 That is approximately an additional $12.00.
+We might not have sufficient time to tour the Battleship.
 Most people just want to take photos of it.
-However, you will have the option to go on its many levels.

 I can take up to nine people with their luggage in our full-size van.
 I pick-up and drop-off people at cruise terminals.
 I take tourists to museums, and let them tour exhibits at their own pace, telling them what time we need to meet again at the van.